or7nge/bayesian-inference-experiment/README.md

 - **Dropout as a Bayesian Approximation** (Gal & Ghahramani 2016): motivated the use of dropout at test time to get an uncertainty estimate.
 - **Calibration of Pre-trained Transformers** (Desai & Durrett 2020): explained reliability diagrams and simple probability calibration.

-## Repository Structure

-- `src/astro_demo/` - Core Python modules for synthetic data, baseline solver integration, and calibration utilities.
-- `notebooks/astro_calibration_demo.ipynb` - End-to-end workflow that reproduces the experiment and figures.
-- `docs/` - Supporting references cited in the overview for deeper background.
-- `artifacts/` - Generated figures (sample tiles, reliability diagram, entropy histogram) referenced in the write-up.
-- `report.tex` & `report.pdf` - LaTeX source and compiled report mirrored in this README.
-- `email_to_steven.txt` - Draft notes for the concise status update to Steven.

 ## Experiment Setup

 I generated 256 synthetic tiles, each with 12–24 simulated stars, then masked most of them so only three to seven bright stars remained.
 The label is the quadrant that contains the centroid of the visible stars, so this is a simple four-class task.
 The split is 205 training and 51 validation examples.